Chris-McGonigle/island-flowers/README.md

 Must Have User stories were prioritised for completion first, and these were all implemented by project end.
 Once completed, tasks were moved to the Done pile.

 You can view the [Kanban Boards](https://github.com/Chris-McGonigle/island-flowers/projects/1?fullscreen=true) to see the project progress.
-Unfinished tasks would be aimed to be completed in future iterations.
+Three tasks remain outstanding at this time.
+It would be invisaged that these tasks would be completed in future iterations.

 <br>